Turning The Tables: 8 Women Who Invented American Popular Music

 From the menu at the top of this page, you can enter our explorations of these artists and their influence.
 One way to think about it is as a virtual Hall of Fame.
 Beginning August 5, we'll give you a week on Bessie Smith.
 Each week that follows for the next two months, we'll go deep into the story of another of our "great Eight," exploring how they lived in their times, what their legacies have wrought and how they remain relevant today.
 Each week will begin with a playlist showing how the artist's music fits in with that of her influences, peers and heirs.
 There will also be much to read.
 We asked many of the women who are remaking popular music history already — scholars whose books are redefining the field of popular music, poets and memoirists engaging with music in very personal ways and musicians carrying on the legacy in their own work — what makes these historical figures come alive for them.
 They came back with new insights and surprising stories that will change the way you think about even the most familiar names on our list.

 You'll read about Maybelle Carter's life as a working musician and mother in the Depression-era South; about Mary Lou Williams's apartment, where she taught jazz greats like Thelonious Monk and Charlie Parker how to swing; and about why Marian Anderson matters beyond her legendary 1939 performance on the steps of the Lincoln Memorial.
 There will be videos exploring Ella Fitzgerald's scatting technique and Celia Cruz's African sense of rhythm.
 We also challenged our colleagues across the spectrum of NPR to forge their own connections to our eight greats — on podcasts like Code Switch and Throughline, in programs like Jazz Night in America and World Cafe, and on Morning Edition and All Things Considered, you'll hear more about these storied musicians.
-Click the photo of an artist in the illustration above and you'll find a panoramic view of her world.
+Click the photo of an artist in the illustration above (starting on August 5) and you'll find a panoramic view of her world.

 To organize this wide array of approaches, we played around with the right frame of reference.
 Is this series about redefining greatness?
 Considering origins?
 Exploring the many forms expertise can take?
 It's not like the great Eight we chose really need anyone to argue for them.
 Bessie Smith is to the '20s what Elvis is to the '50s, her earthy voice and interplanetary smile signifying the birth of the modern in the bustling cities touched by the Great Migration.
 Rosetta Tharpe not only redefined electric guitar playing within the gospel world she called home; her playing directly influenced many of the men who'd be lauded as creating rock and roll.
 Billie Holiday – what can be said about her?
 Misunderstood myth, high priestess of feeling, she was also a technical master who made a new way of singing possible.
 Ella Fitzgerald did the same in a different vein, her precision and fine and mellow emotional intelligence giving vocal jazz its shape for much of the 20th century.
 And Celia Cruz was the most significant innovator in the cross-cultural juggernaut called salsa.